 BLACK + DECKER

 For anyone working on a tight budget, this is the sander for you.
-At only $29 on Amazon, the BLACK + DECKER random orbit sander will produce the same results as any of the other sanders on this page.
+At only $40 on Amazon, the BLACK + DECKER orbital sander will produce the same results as any of the other sanders on this page.
 Plus, it’s one of the few sanders in this price range that offers decent ergonomics.

 If you have a bucket list of projects to complete, you’re better off with a higher quality sander.
 With the two BLACK + DECKER sanders that’s we’ve owned, both of them broke within a year after about 3 or 4 projects.
 Needless to say, we’ve switched to a different brand.
 Lastly, we found the dust collector was tilted too much to be effective.